| Appendix 5: Articles

 Government, people and Tatmadaw are

-YANGON, 15 Dec - Secretary-2 of the State Peace and
+together building a strong, powerful nation YANGON, 15 Dec - Secretary-2 of the State Peace and

 Development Council Chief of the Bureau of Special Operations